 I came across this very interesting infographic while on the internet a while ago.
 It’s from the excellent Green Mountain at Fox Run health & wellness retreat center.
-They use a non-diet approach to weight loss and in addition to their great work, they put out really good information online about the non-diet approach, self-acceptance, and other related topics.
+They use a non-diet approach to making peace with food and body and in addition to their great work, they put out really good information online about the non-diet approach, self-acceptance, and other related topics.

 I loved this infographic about how the scale really does more harm than good, and I for one can relate!
 I used to weigh myself once a week, which was better than some people I’ve worked with that were on the scale daily or multiple times a day.
 But even once a week was a complete nightmare for me.
 If the number wasn’t what I wanted, I would move the scale around the room, hoping for a better reading on another section of the floor.
 Then I would compare stepping up with my left foot first to stepping up with my right foot first.
 I tried the scale on the carpet versus on the wood floor.
 I’m sure you get the picture, can you relate to this?

 Here’s the craziest part of my former Saturday morning date with the scale.
 No matter what the result, it ended up making me feel worse then before I stepped on it.
 I’m talking about any result.

 If the number went up: The rest of the day was bad, I would beat myself up, contemplate an even stricter diet, plan more exercise, “feel fat” all day, think everyone is looking at me and judging me, obsess, and of course, consider binging all day (and usually would after eating nothing but rice cakes and carrots all day).

 If the number stayed the same: There would be a brief moment of relief that it didn’t go up, then I would beat myself up for not working hard enough, contemplate an even stricter diet, plan even more exercise, hate what I’m wearing because I won’t buy clothes until I lose weight, and of course, consider binging all day (and may start binging earlier than if I had gained weight).